pohanchi/ALBert/README.md

 ## A Lite BERT reimplmentation

-This is A lite Bert reimlpementation.
+This is A lite Bert reimlpementation which modify from google-research/bert

 Three addition:
 * Add Lamb optimazation  -- optimization_albert.py